 Astaxanthin is a great antioxidant, and it can be found in seafood like salmon and krill.
 It is also found in algae.

 For the working dog, fat is crucial to provide energy.
 Protein is necessary for growth, repair, and maintenance.
 The working dog also has a high turnover of nutrients, because of the demands placed upon the body, which means they may deplete nutrients quicker than the average pet.
 Opt for a fresh, whole food diet and consider adding some of the above foods to the bowl.
-If you’d like to add any of the Proflax Blends to your working dog’s routine, then head on over to the shop for more information.

 Written by Lisa Hannaby - Bsc.
 Psych.
 Hons, MSc Human Nutrition